 Due to the continued spread of the COVID-19 virus and the public health recommendations that come with it, Arizona State University will be celebrating with its graduates in the 2021 Spring University Commencement and convocation events in virtual, online ceremonies.
 The format may be different, but our enthusiasm for celebration has never been more inspired and we encourage you to join us in honoring ASU graduate and undergraduate students on Monday, May 3.
 Planning is underway.
 For more details, please check back here for updates and additional information about online activities.
 Commencement FAQ page

-Students are required to wear caps, gowns and tassels when participating in the University Commencement Ceremony as well as any college convocation ceremony and most special interest convocation events.
+Students are required to wear caps, gowns and tassels when participating in-person in the University Commencement Ceremony as well as any college convocation ceremony and most special interest convocation events.
 PLEASE NOTE: The Stole of Gratitude is an additional amenity to the official cap and gown.
 It is NOT a required part of the academic regalia.